-Emmys 2021: Best-dressed stars, from The Crown’s Emma Corrin to Nicole Byer
+Emmys 2021: Best-dressed stars, from The Crown’s Emma Corrin to Michaela Coel

 Gillian Anderson, who is nominated for the Outstanding Supporting Actress award for her role in The Crown, has arrived wearing an off-white skirt and crop-top ensemble from Chloé.

 The sleeveless crop top features long white and black tassels, which match the hassle trim of her flowing skirt.
 Her blonde hair has been styled in loose curls, with nude makeup completing the look.

 Josh O’Connor